mateuszcalderon/receipt/README.md

 This is my very first Python project where I created a simple receipt generator that calculates the total cost for a product purchase, including tax.
 The program prompts the user for the product's price, name, and quantity, then displays a neatly formatted receipt with the current date and time.

 #### Key Features:
-  - **Real-time Date and Time**: The receipt displays the current date and time, formatted to resemble an actual receipt
+  - **Real-time Date and Time:** The receipt displays the current date and time, formatted to resemble an actual receipt.
-  - **Tax Calculation**: The program calculates a 7.125% tax on the subtotal and displays the tax amount separately
+  - **Tax Calculation:** The program calculates a 7.125% tax on the subtotal and displays the tax amount separately.
-  - **Formatted Output**: The receipt is formatted to look professional, showing the product, quantity, subtotal, tax, and total with proper decimal precision
+  - **Formatted Output:** The receipt is formatted to look professional, showing the product, quantity, subtotal, tax, and total with proper decimal precision.
-  - **User Input**: The user can input the product price, name, and quantity, and the program will calculate the total cost
+  - **User Input:** The user can input the product's price, name, and quantity, and the program will calculate the total cost.

 ## Code Walkthrough:
 #### Library: